Why I Do It

 That's why I do my job.

 I had other teachers, coaches, and mentors, many of whom I paid to help me understand the skills I’d need to get ahead.
 When I was 20, I paid a local businessman (Lewis Timberlake) to coach me up on life and business.
-His fee was about 3/4 of my weekly earnings, so I worked more hours (see the pattern?) to pay him, my rent, and save for college.
+His fee was about 3/4 of my take home pay, so I worked more hours to pay him, my rent, and save for college (see the pattern again?).
 It worked.
-I estimate that for every dollar I spent with Lewis (about $9k in today's money) paid me back about $1,000.
+I estimate that the $2400 I spent with Lewis (about $9k in today's money) paid me back about $2,000,000.
 And while Mr. Timberlake has gone to heaven, what he taught me keeps paying dividends.
 Not a bad investment was it?

-Since then, I've an incredible lesson.
+Since then, I've learned an incredible lesson.
 Hard work is not enough.
 You have to do the right thing, do it well, and do it consistently.
 That's my system and it's taken me to a level that I could retire today if I want to.
 But why the hell would I want to?